 - Assistive Device Prescription – Use of personalized equipment such as orthotics or carts to improve physical mobility

-- Massage and Laser Therapy – Laser therapy provides a non-invasive, pain-free, surgery-free, drug-free treatment which is used to treat a variety of conditions and can be performed in conjunction with existing treatment protocols.
+- Laser Therapy – Laser therapy provides a non-invasive, pain-free, surgery-free, drug-free treatment which is used to treat a variety of conditions and can be performed in conjunction with existing treatment protocols.

 Your dog may be a candidate for rehabilitation if he or she: